-Welcome to the School Counseling / Guidance and Counseling Master's Program at The University of West Alabama.
+Welcome to the Counselor Education Master's Program at The University of West Alabama.
 This handbook serves as a guide with valuable information for you as a current or prospective student.
 It was developed and revised based on student recommendations and years of faculty experience.

 This handbook is updated yearly.
 We value your feedback about program procedures, policies, and practices, so be sure to discuss any potential changes with your advisor.
-Our faculty members honor your opinions and depend on you to keep us informed about how the program is serving you.
+Counselor Education Program Faculty members honor your opinions and depend on you to keep us informed about how the program is serving you.

-Based on your major and last name, students admitted to the School Counseling or Guidance and Counseling track are assigned a faculty mentor.
-Your faculty mentor is well-prepared to serve in their role, has a full grasp on the curricular program, and has a strong understanding of the process (for both full-time and part-time students) to navigate the program, including understanding the purpose and timing of clinical placements.
-In addition, your faculty mentor will be aware of the resources available to you.
+Based on your major and last name, you will be assigned a Faculty Mentor.
+Your Faculty Mentor is well-prepared to serve in their role, has a full grasp on the curricular program, and has a strong understanding of the process (for both full-time and part-time students) to navigate the program, including understanding the purpose and timing of clinical placements.
+In addition, your Faculty Mentor will be aware of the resources available to you.